Skip to main content

 We do not recommend increasing replicas for any technology when virtual appliance is running with default resources (4CPU, 32GB memory)!

-1. Find out which technologies you want to modify replicas - age-estimation, audio-quality-estimation, audio-manipulation-detection, deepfake-detection, emotion-recognition, enhanced-speech-to-text-built-on-whisper, keyword-spotting, language-identification, replay-attack-detection, speaker-diarization, voice-activity-detection, voiceprint-comparison, or voiceprint-extraction.
+1. Find out which technologies you want to modify replicas — age-estimation, audio-manipulation-detection, audio-quality-estimation, deepfake-detection, denoiser, emotion-recognition, enhanced-speech-to-text-built-on-whisper, gender-identification, keyword-spotting, language-identification, referential-deepfake-detection, replay-attack-detection, speaker-diarization, speech-to-text, text-translation, time-analysis, voice-activity-detection, voiceprint-comparison, or voiceprint-extraction.

 2. Open text file /data/speech-platform/speech-platform-values.yaml either directly from inside virtual appliance or via File Browser.